How To Develop A Telemedicine Application: An Ultimate Guide To Telehealth App Development

 Developing a telehealth application, whether for mobile or desktop platforms, is a complex process that can take from six to twelve months to complete, depending on the complexity of the idea and other factors.
 If you want the project to be completed in a reasonable time and not miss any important features or design elements, following a specific sequence of steps is the shortest path to get there.
 Here are the stages to go through when you develop a telemedicine app.

-1. Validate your idea
+1. Validate Your Idea

-When you have an idea for a telemedicine application, the first step is formulating it in great detail and making sure it’s viable.
+When you have an idea for a telemedicine application, the first step is formulating it in great detail and making sure it’s actually viable.
 To do this, you need to know which issues your product is going to solve and who its target audience is going to be.
-Ideally, you need to communicate with the target audience at this stage to see what they are looking for in a telehealth application, how tech-savvy they are, and how much they are prepared to pay for the service.
+Ideally, you need to communicate with the target audience at this stage to see what they are looking for in a telehealth application, how savvy they are, and how much they are prepared to pay for the service.
 You will also need to perform a competitor analysis to see what works and what doesn’t for other apps in the niche.
 A business analyst can help you with all those tasks.

 One of the most important choices you need to make in the beginning of a telemedicine development project is whether you have the resources to develop it in-house or if you need to outsource at least some of the work to a tech partner.
-For medium and large projects, a reliable partner with relevant healthcare expertise may need to get involved even if you have an in-house development team, as it may not be easy to meet all of the industry regulations as a first-time telemedicine software developer.
+For medium and large projects, a reliable partner with relevant healthcare expertise may need to get involved even if you have an in-house development team, as it may not be easy to meet all the industry regulations as a first-time telemedicine software developer.

-3. Develop the application architecture
+3. Develop the Application Architecture

 A crucial step in the process of telemedicine app development is setting up the application architecture.
-On different projects, the architecture will consist of different elements, so you will likely need someone like a Systems Architect — a person who is familiar not only with the technicalities of application development, but also with the business side of things, and can successfully bridge the gap between the project idea and the available resources.
+On different projects, the architecture will consist of different elements, so you will likely need someone like a Systems Architect — a person who is familiar not only with the technicalities of application development, but also the business side of things, and can successfully bridge the gap between the project idea and the available resources.
 The architecture will include client, clinician, and administrator functionality, communication tools, APIs and microservices, and cloud and storage facilities.

-4. Create the UI/UX design
+4. Create the UI/UX Design

 The importance of a strong UI/UX design cannot be overrated: even from your experience as a user of different apps, you can probably agree that a design can make or break the success of a software product.
 This is especially vital if you’re targeting a casual audience without deep technical knowledge.
 The application needs to have an intuitive, clear interface on any platform, and all telemedicine software features should be accessible with one or two taps on the screen.
 An experienced UI/UX designer can help you craft a perfect visual representation for your idea.

 This is the stage where your project will finally come to life and you can see your ideas in action.
-A good idea is to start with an MVP first, see how it’s received, and then develop the solution with extended functionality.
+A good idea is to start with an MVP first, seeing how it’s received, and then developing the solution with extended functionality.
 Sure, dividing the development part into two stages may drive up the initial telemedicine app development cost, but it can also save you from many costly mistakes.
 The most important thing at this stage is to get your app developed within the specified deadline and following the original specifications.

-6. Perform quality assurance
+6. Perform Quality Assurance

-Before you can let your application see the world, you need to make sure that it’s fully ready for release.
+Before you can let your application see the world, you need to make sure that it’s fully ready for the release.
 And the best way to do it is through extensive software testing.
 Depending on the project specifics, this can include functional testing, user acceptance testing, compatibility testing, localization testing, security testing, UI/UX testing, and activities like smoke testing and regression testing to make sure a particular software build has all the necessary functionality and is fully stable.

-7. Deploy your application
+7. Deploy Your Application

 The complex process of telemedicine platform development has several goals, including helping patients and doctors get better experiences with healthcare.
 However, the application also needs to make money for its stakeholders.
-So what are the options when it comes to the monetization of telemedicine software, and which ones should you consider for your next project?
+So what are the options when it comes to the monetization of telemedicine software and which ones should you consider for your next project?

 The exact set of monetization opportunities depends on who is developing a project: a healthcare company with the help of a tech partner, or a software development company that does not necessarily belong to the healthcare domain?
 A healthcare company that wants to venture into telemedicine can typically choose from the following three monetization models:

-1. Subscription model.
+- Subscription model.
 Under this strategy, the user will select one of the available subscription plans.
 The subscription cost depends on what’s included: most importantly, how many video or text consultations the user can get per subscription period.
 There may also be some content, such as health tips and diet plans, that is available for free.

-2. Per-consultation model.
+- Per-consultation model.
 This is probably the most popular monetization model: the user does not pay for using any of the app functionality except for synchronous or asynchronous consultations.
 This is the model that makes the most sense financially for users who only need an occasional consultation, but it also means the company behind the app needs to rely on a constant stream of paying users to support itself.

-3. Ad-supported model.
+- Ad-supported model.
 Under this model, users can access most or all of the app’s functionality for free, but there are going to be ads displayed from time to time.
 Ads can also include sponsored content that should be marked as such.
 That way, users can get quick consultations (typically over text) without having to pay for them.
 There can also be an optional paid subscription that removes the ads.

 Now let’s talk about the ways to monetize your telehealth solution if you represent a software company that now wants to venture into the telemedicine domain.
 In addition to just selling your solution to a healthcare company, there are two other options to make money from your solution:

-2. Franchise.
-With franchising, you sell not only the software solution itself, but also the brand, which means you need to have a strong brand and a solid reputation in the market.
+- Franchise.
+With franchising, you sell not only the software solution itself, but also the brand, which means you need to have a strong brand and solid reputation in the market.
 Under the franchise model, the end customers — usually, healthcare companies — have to follow the owner’s rules and guidelines more stringently than under the SaaS model.

 As is always the case with complex software projects, the cost of developing a telehealth application is never fixed and depends on a multitude of factors.
 These are the most important factors that will affect your overall project cost:

-• Project scope.
+- Project scope.
 How complex is your application going to be, how many features it’s going to include, and how many platforms is it going to be available on?
 All of these aspects determine the project scope, which, in turn, determines the price.

-• Team location.
-Are you going to develop your project with the help of an in-house team, or are you going to outsource some or all of it?
+- Team location.
+Are you going to develop your project with the help of an in-house team or are you going to outsource some or all of it?
 When working with an in-house team, will you need to make some additional hiring?
 And with outsourcing, the location of your team matters a lot: software engineers from Central and Eastern Europe or South Asia charge significantly less than engineers from North America and Western Europe while producing the same excellent results quality-wise.

-• Cooperation model.
+- Cooperation model.
 Software companies typically offer several cooperation models for development projects: the most popular ones are time and material and fixed price.
 Both of them have their advantages and limitations, and both are perfectly suited for different types of projects.
 Naturally, these two cooperation models also drastically affect the project cost in different ways.

 The exact composition of your team will also influence the overall expenses of developing a telehealth app.
 If you’re looking for a team to develop your project from start to finish, you will likely need the following specialists on board: